Participants with Health Issues

 Individuals seeking medical exemption must:

-(B) apply for the IDAP program and at time of application, upload the Notice of Revocation and the letter from the doctor; and
+(B) apply for the IDAP program and at time of application, upload the Notice and Order of Revocation issued by Service Oklahoma and the signed BOT Form INT.5.7; and

 (C) provide the exemption letter from the Board of Tests to Service Oklahoma.